 Steven L. Johnson, an assistant professor of management information systems at Temple’s Fox School of Business in Philadelphia, uses video-game elements in his social media innovation course to motivate students.
 The course is portrayed as a “quest”, where students can earn points for different activities, such as commenting on a blog, and collect badges at particular levels.
 Each week Prof Johnson recognises those students who have climbed a level…

 (The FT article contains a small inaccuracy.
-While I do recognize students who “level-up” on a weekly basis, I have only handed out prizes at the very end of the semester.)
+While I did recognize students who “level-up” on a weekly basis, I have only handed out prizes at the very end of the semester.)

 One educator who served as a model for [Wharton Prof.] Werbach as he designed his approach to gamification is Steven L. Johnson, an assistant professor of management information systems at Temple University’s Fox School of Business in Philadelphia.
 Johnson has used gamification in his social media innovation course for three semesters.